dfsp-spirit/NeuroFormats.jl/README.md

 ## News

+* 2024-11-0613: We just released version 0.3.1 of NeuroFormats.
+This version has updated compatibility entries to work with more recent versions of its dependencies and some improvements to the test code.
+See the [CHANGES](./CHANGES) for more details.
+Thanks to @JakobAsslaender for contributions.
 * 2023-07-06: We just released version 0.3.0 of NeuroFormats.
 This version has been updated for recent Julia versions and works with Julia 1.9.
 It also adds support for writing label files.
 See the [CHANGES](./CHANGES) for more details.

 ## Installation